Console: Communication Suite

 Screenshot 2023-11-30 at 3.09.02 PM.png

-In this project, the Product team aims to phase out the legacy admin tool and transition all customers to the new admin tool, Console.
-The primary focus is on supporting various communication features like sending banner messages, direct messages, and emails to end users.
+The Product team aims to phase out the legacy admin tool and transition all customers to the new admin tool, Console.
+The primary focus is on supporting various communication features, such as sending banner messages, direct messages, and emails to end users.

 1. Parity with the legacy